-Between 2016 and 2021, people living in compromised dwelling conditions increased by 10%.
-One of the key issues, being overcrowding, is being driven by the combination of high rental prices, low incomes and lack of appropriate rental supply.
-Severe overcrowding can contribute to homelessness by exacerbating housing shortages and affordability issues.3
+Between 2016 and 2021, people living in compromised dwelling conditions increased by 10 per cent.
+This is being driven by the combination of high rental prices, low incomes and lack of appropriate rental supply.
+Severe overcrowding can contribute to homelessness by exacerbating housing shortages and affordability issues.